 - ATMs will not work and you won’t be able to obtain money.
 Credit cards and debit cards will be useless.

-- Only certain gas stations have back-up power and most of them will not be able to pump the gas out in order to sell it.
+- Only certain gas stations have backup power and most of them will not be able to pump the gas out to sell it.

 Limited access to information

-- Depending on the type of the grid down event, certain cell phone services may be available, but they may not be accessible do to the high volume of traffic.
+- Depending on the type of the grid down event, certain cell phone services may be available, but they may not be accessible due to the high volume of traffic.

-- Certain landline phone services will remain operational since these systems have backup power, but the same problems may be experienced in terms of line traffic.
+- Certain landline phone services will remain operational since these systems have backup power, but the same problems may be experienced regarding line traffic.

-- Television or radio broadcasts may be able to continue broadcasting for a limited amount of time in order to inform the general public.
+- Television or radio broadcasts may be able to continue broadcasting for a limited amount of time to inform the general public.
 However, many people will not have electricity to see or hear what’s going on.
-A solar or hand crank radio will be required in order to stay informed.
+A solar or hand crank radio will be required to stay informed.